Pump: Peristaltic pump

-Plunger pumps
+Plunger pump

 Plunger pumps are reciprocating positive-displacement pumps.

 These consist of a cylinder with a reciprocating plunger.
 The suction and discharge valves are mounted in the head of the cylinder.
 In the suction stroke, the plunger retracts and the suction valves open causing suction of fluid into the cylinder.
 In the forward stroke, the plunger pushes the liquid out of the discharge valve.

 Efficiency and common problems: With only one cylinder in plunger pumps, the fluid flow varies between maximum flow when the plunger moves through the middle positions, and zero flow when the plunger is at the end positions.
 A lot of energy is wasted when the fluid is accelerated in the piping system.
 Vibration and water hammer may be a serious problem.
 In general, the problems are compensated for by using two or more cylinders not working in phase with each other.
 Centrifugal pumps are also susceptible to water hammer., a specialized study, helps evaluate this risk in such systems.